-- 1. Open to all Junior Fair exhibitors showing in Darke County that have shown rabbits 3 of the last 4 years and who are currently taking a breeding or market rabbit project. - 2.
-The applicant has been accepted to a technical school, 2-year college or 4-year college. - The applicant has graduated the current year from high school with at least a 2.0 GPA (grade point average). - 4.
+- 1. Open to all Jr Fair exhibitors showing in Darke County that have shown rabbits 3 of the last 4 years and who are currently taking a breeding or market rabbit project. - 2.
+The applicant has been accepted into a technical school, 2-year college, or 4-year college. - The applicant has graduated the current year from high school with at least a 2.0 GPA (grade point average). - 4.
 Applications may be obtained from the Junior Fair Coordinator, beginning July 1st. - 5.
-Completed applications are due back to the Secretary's Office, fairgrounds, August 1st. - 6.
-Please attach a high school transcript. - Payment will be made when winner(s) is/are announced during the Junior Fair Rabbit Showmanship competition on the first Sunday of the fair.
+Completed applications are due back to the Darke County Fair Secretary's Office on August 1st. - 6.
+Please attach a high school transcript. - Payment will be made when the winner(s) is/are announced during the Celebrations of Achievements.

-Each exhibit will be graded A, B, or C and will receive premiums as follows: A=\$3.00; B=\$2.50; C=\$2.00.
-Premiums will be paid on a maximum of eight exhibits.
+Each exhibit will be graded A, B, or C and will receive premiums as follows: A - \$3.00, B - \$2.50, and C - \$2.00.
+Premiums will be paid on a maximum of eight exhibits in the Rabbit Department.
 Additional entries may be made, but no further premiums will be paid.
-Ribbons and placings will be awarded on all entries.
+Grade ribbons will be awarded on all entries.

-2023 RABBIT SHOW AWARD DONORS
+2024 RABBIT SHOW AWARD DONORS

-Best of Show - Darke County Rabbit Raisers 4-H Club Best 4 Class Rabbit - Ansonia Animal 4-H Club Reserve 4 Class Rabbit - Richard L. Baker Best 6 Class Rabbit - Sydney Lange Reserve 6 Class Rabbit - May Farms Champion Single Meat Rabbit - In Memory of Karen Bucklew
+Best of Show - Darke County Rabbit Raisers 4-H Club

+Best 4 Class Rabbit - Ansonia Animal 4-H Club

+Reserve 4 Class Rabbit - Richard L. Baker

+Best 6 Class Rabbit - Sydney Lange Reserve 6 Class Rabbit - May Farms

+Champion Single Meat Rabbit - In Memory of Karen Bucklew